Institute for the Study of Peak States

 Grant has taken the pen again, saving me a lot of effort.
 In this issue and the next, he will discuss aspects of our work behind the scenes.
 This Newsletter covers the development of the Brain Light process as an example of the intricate web of research and experimentation that is the Institute's bread and butter.
 We then finish with a few stories from people who have tried the latest-and-greatest way to improve their brain scores.
 The results are extremely promising, so we hope we finally can open up the bottleneck that held everyone back from completing their certifications.

-Peak States of Consciousness, Volume 2 has yet again been delayed.
+All these wonderful breakthroughs mean that the publication of Peak States of Consciousness, Volume 2 has yet again been delayed.
 Ever tried to write a 'state-of-our-knowledge' account with a moving target?
 On the other hand, the much more modest Whole-Hearted Healing Workbook is with the book designer, so there's hope for that one.

 Even in the few days since Grant wrote this Newsletter's main article, there have been several breakthroughs that give me much hope for the future.
 But the core group is nearing exhaustion, and I'm trying to talk people into taking a breather.
 Thank-you, everyone, for your patience with those of us who have to juggle too many hats.